shoeffner/mthesis/src/models_and_methods.md

 the face.
 The $y$ axis is orthogonal to the $x$ and $z$ axes, it points upwards in relation to the head. \Cref{tab:3dheadmodel} summarizes the data points and @fig:3dheadlandmarks visualizes the locations and coordinate system.
-The model is converted to the metric system to be useful for Gaze using data from
+The model is converted to the metric system to be useful for \Gaze{} using data from
 @Facebase, in particular the mean outercanthal width.
 This is the width from the left and right eyes outer corners, from $\ex_r$ to $\ex_l$. @Facebase report data a mean outercanthal width of \SI{86.71}{\milli\meter}, measured